 - Get some garden gadgets.
 There is an array of assistive devices for gardeners, such as a kneeler with grab bars, long-handled or extendable tools, and arthritis-friendly hand tools.
 Specialized garden tools lessen physical strain, which makes gardening unpleasant.

-Gardening has many advantages for the mind and body.
+Gardening is an excellent Meaningful Activity for older adults because it brings joy and purpose into their lives.
 So, what are you waiting for?
-Grab some dirt and seeds and grow a healthier, happier you.
+Grab some dirt and seeds and help your loved one grow healthier and happier.